Air Fryer Strawberry Turnovers

 Ingredients

-- 1 pie crust (homemade or store-bought)
+- 1 all-butter pie crust (homemade or store-bought)

 - ¾ cup strawberries, finely chopped